Feral Cat Colony Microchip Scanner Story: Which kind of pet microchip reader did Maria need?

 Before I left, Downy had finally woken up and was sitting in the food dish like a tiny landlord.
 Gain looked like someone who had never paid rent and never intended to.
 Bounce and Tide were tangled together in an argument Bounce appeared to be winning through pure agility.

 Maria said they were good kittens.
 I told her they looked like trouble.
-She gave me the kind of smile that let me know she knew those were the same thing.
+She gave me the kind of smile that said those were probably the same thing.

 My phone buzzed.
 My buddy wanted to know whether I had been kidnapped by the salsa aisle.

 I told Maria good luck, which felt too small.
-Good luck is what you say when someone is holding a big project with both hands and you are holding a bag chips.
+Good luck is what you say when someone is holding a problem with both hands and you are holding chips.

 On the drive back, the lime chips survived.
 My friend complained that I had taken forever.
 I gave him the short version: kittens, Maria, scanners, Big Orange, The Senator.